leogabac/leovim/docs/index.md

 ---

 {: .warning }

 > There is a lot of missing documentation.
 Work in progress.

 Welcome to leovim.
 At first I made it for myself when I wanted to heavily modify the behavior of my Neovim distribution at the time, after changing too much, I decided to make my own configuration.

 This is _not_ a neovim distribution, but a template that you can use, modify, and make your own.
 In fact, I encourage you to keep and use this configuration along your own.
-To do this, go to the [FAQ](./faq.md) section.
+To do this, go to the [FAQ](./docs/faq) section.

 ## Features

-* Simplicity
+- Simplicity
-* Preconfigured LaTeX support
+- Preconfigured LaTeX support

 ## Getting started

 ### Requirements

 **Mandatory**

 - neovim > 0.10.0

 **Optional**

+- A latex distribution, like `texlive` with the `latexmk` package.
--
+- Formatters like `prettier`.

 ### Installation

 Clone the repopository

 ```bash
 git clone https://github.com/leogabac/leovim.git ~/.config/nvim
 ```

 and launch

 ```bash
 nvim
 ```